TangoEnSkai/tangoenskai.github.io/cv.md

 **Tokyo Institute of Technology, Tokyo, Japan**
 **Master of Engineering**
 Apr.
 2017 to `Mar.
 2019(expected)` **(GPA: 4.06)**
-_Research Topics: Psychometrics, Universial Design, User-Centred Design, Visual Impairment_
+_Research Topics: Psychometrics, Statistical Analyses, Universial Design, User-Centred Design, Visual Impairment_
 Graduate Major in Global Engineering for Development, Environment and Society,
 Department of Transdisciplinary Science and Engineering,
 School of Environment and Society,